ApurbaKumarMajumder/Backend_Development/README.md

 Q. But how do we define a variable in global scope?

 There are many ways -> one of the way is to declare/define variables outside any function.

+## 2. Function Scope

+In a function, the visibility of a variable/function is just inside the outer function.

+    function fun() {
+        var x = 10; // here x is just accessable inside fun or we can say it is local to fun.
+    }

+## 3. Block Scope

+In JS we can use a pair of curly braces to declare a block.

+Now if a variable/function is only accessable/visible inside a bloxk then it will be having block scope.

+# 14. let, var & const

+## 1. var

+    Whenever we use a var anywhere inside a function, the variable gets function scope.

+    If we use it outside a function, no matter if it is enclosed in a block or not, it will give the variable global scope.